 Echo Show

 Amazon also redesigned the Echo Show, its Echo speaker with a built-in screen.
 The display is now 10 inches, and the device works with Skype.
-It will be in stock on November 5 and will sell for $229.99.
-It also comes with with a free smart bulb.
+It sells for $229.99.
+It also comes in a bundle with with a free smart bulb.

 Echo Sub